Llanstadwell: Geography

-Topology
+Toponymy

-Llan - Stadwell: the prefix 'Llan' approximates the word 'land'; the suffix 'stadwell' derives from the dedication of the parish and church to St Tudwal, a 6th-century Breton monk.
+The first element of Llanstadwell is 'Llan', denoting a church and surrounding settlement, with the second element believed to be connected to St Tudwal, to whom the parish church is dedicated.
+The name may have originally been 'Llansantudwal' ('Church of Saint Tudwal') which was contracted and then evolved into the modern name.
+The modern Welsh name is the same as the English but adapted to Welsh orthography.

 History

 Bronze age

 Among the ancient British sites within the present-day parish, are the remnants of a Bronze age roundhouse found in 2004 in Newton during a preventive archaeological excavation ahead of the construction of gas storage tanks adjacent to an old oil refinery; two radiocarbon dates on charred material from the roundhouse postsholes gave 1140-920 BC and 1450-1300 BC.

 The most spectacular find from the Bronze age is that of the Llanstadwell Celtic chariot burial and settlement.

 Llanstadwell Celtic chariot and fort

 In 2018, detectorist Mike Smith found the first remnants of a Celtic chariot burial in some farmland near the village of Waterston in 2018.
 As of 2024, this is the only chariot burial found in southern Britain.

 It provides important informations about the poorly known Demetae people, the Iron Age tribe that occupied this region in the pre-Roman and Roman period.

 The grave was at the centre of a circular burial monument covered by a soil mound.
 A first group of artefacts — including fragments of the harness set — was declared a treasure the following year 2019.
 In March 2019, archaeological surveys and a major excavation of the chariot grave were executed by staff and volunteers led by Dyfed Archaeological Trust, with the participation of National Museum Wales, Cadw (Welsh equivalent of English Heritage), PLANED and Pembrokeshire College.
 A second collection of chariot fittings and grave goods was recovered, which was declared treasure on June 23, 2022, by HM Coroner for Pembrokeshire, Paul Bennett.
 The items of that second lot consist of iron tires and associated iron and bronze wheel hub fittings of a two-wheeled chariot, parts of bridle-bits and leather harness fittings, a complete iron sword with a segmented horn handle and that had been encased in a wooden sheath, fragments from two or three spears (suggesting the sepulture of a chief warrior), and some evidence indicating that the body had been laid out on the fighting platform of the chariot — the acidic soil having destroyed the bones of the burial.

 The items are dated to the second half of the first century AD, a period when western Britain fought the invading Roman army.